Board of Directors

 CJ Morton, Chairman of the Board

-Mr. Morton is the grandson of the Guardian Scholars Foundation founder Craig Sandahl.
-Mr. Morton has been working with his Grandfather over the past two years to support and formalize the program for expansion within Iowa.
-He, like Mr. Sandahl, is a strong proponent of higher education and its benefits and hopes to award individuals, who otherwise would have been unlikely to have been able to attend college, with the chance to earn their 4-year degree without the financial burden and stresses that typically accompany one.
+Mr. Morton is the grandson of the late Guardian Scholars Foundation founder Craig Sandahl.
+Mr. Morton had worked with his Grandfather over the past few years to support and formalize the program for expansion within Iowa.
+He, like his late Grandfather, is a strong proponent of higher education and its benefits and hopes to award individuals, who otherwise would have been unlikely to have been able to attend college, with the chance to earn their 4-year degree without the financial burden and stresses that typically accompany one.
 CJ looks forward to the future success of the program and the ability to send ever more young adults from the foster care system to college.

 Kim Marks, Board Member